shinobi-c0de/shinobi-code/docs/intro.md

 If you have ever seen the anime Naruto or you are a Naruto fan, atleast once you would have wished for doing the Jutsu as in Naruto anime.

-Shinobi-Code aims to solve that, this is an attempt to make that childhood dreams of us come true.
+Shinobi Code aims to solve that, this is an attempt to make that childhood dreams of us come true.
 So get your markers and strikeout "Do shadow clone jutsu like Naruto" from your inner kid's todo.

 Hope you guys got enough chakra!